 Another convenient option to travel between Malaga Airport and Malaga city centre is by private transfer.
 This is a great choice if you are travelling with family or a larger group of friends, as well as if you have a lot of luggage.

 Compared with a taxi, the private transfer will wait for you in the arrivals hall with a tablet or greeting card with your name on it.
 They usually use mini vans which can fit a much larger number of people than the taxis.
 They also have no extra charges for luggage and fees are fixed regardless of the time of day.

-If you book a shared transfer, the meeting point is in the tunnel on the right hand side, as you exit the arrivals terminal.
+If you book a shared transfer, the meeting point is on the left hand side, in the newly opened car park, as you exit the arrivals terminal.